How Much Would Your U.S. Savings Have Grown?

 This calculator computes how much an amount saved in an initial year grows, depending on the type of financial investment or asset chosen.

-There are four alternative investments you can choose:
+There are five alternative investments you can choose:

 - a short-term asset (similar to a saving account at a bank)